Is learning a new language difficult and boring for you?

 The team includes filmmakers, linguists, technical professionals, language enthusiasts, and researchers.

-Lingopie’s headquarter is in New York City, USA.
-However, the team members operate from different parts of the world, like Argentina, Israel, Brazil, etc.
+Lingopie’s headquarters is in New York City, USA.
+However, the team members operate from different parts of the world, such as Argentina, Israel, Brazil, etc.

-According to Crunchbase, the company has raised two rounds of funding.
-Their last one was a seed round on Mar 1, 2020.
+According to Crunchbase, the company has raised two rounds of funding, the last one being a seed round on March 1, 2020.

 What languages can you learn in Lingopie?

-There are eight languages, mostly European, currently available on Lingopie.
+Lingopie currently offers eight languages, mostly European.
 You can learn them in Spanish, French, Italian, German, Portuguese, or Russian.
-Recently, they have added Japanese and Korean too.
+Recently, they have added Japanese and Korean.

 Non-English natives can also learn English.
 Plus, there is a unique opportunity for Portuguese speakers to Aprenda inglês (Learn English).